- Our Services

 The short answer is no, though there is debate in the dental industry over whether it’s better to act early, and perform surgeries in young, healthy people before they develop pain, or wait until there is evidence of toothache or infection.

 Older people are more likely to have other underlying health concerns, so like all surgery, the risks of complications can grow if we wait until people are older and sicker to act.
 Dr Jeremy Lam and our team of Dentists are very experienced, and well placed to discuss your personal risk profile with and guide you in the decision over whether to have surgery or wait and see if problems develop.
+We also provide you a good wisdom tooth extraction aftercare support for all our patients.

 Emergency Wisdom teeth removal and care.